group-2

 You can fill out the visa application form, print it, and take it to the Visa Application Centre for submission.

-You have the option to submit your application in person, through a representative, or via an authorised travel agent.
+You have the option to submit your application in person, through a representative, or via an authorized travel agent.

 Note